A cough is a reflex that your body uses to clear your airways and to protect your lungs from foreign materials and infection.

 An acute cough that’s caused by an irritant, allergens, or an infection will usually clear up within a few weeks.

-But it’s a good idea to follow up with your doctor if it lasts longer than 3 weeks or occurs along with any of the following symptoms:
+But it’s a good idea to follow-up with a doctor if it lasts longer than 3 weeks or occurs along with any of the following symptoms:

 - fever